masatonakatsuji2021/hachiware_client/README.md

 ### - Page Layout

-The layout here refers to a template of the screen area commonly used such as the header footer.
+The layout here refers to a image of the screen area commonly used such as the header footer.
 By specifying the layout, you can easily specify or change the common area used for each page.

 When setting the layout of the page, specify ``layout``.
 You will need to create a layout file.